Student use of a quantum simulation and visualization tool: Results

-We now move on to the next question in the exercise, which involved time evolution.
-From Tabs.~\ref{tab:Q1.1} and \ref{tab:Q1.2}, the data show that students provided more incorrect answers in Q1.2 as compared to Q1.1 in the \emph{Predict} phase.
-This could be because the question considered the time evolution of eigenstates, and studies suggest that students face difficulties with this concept~\cite{Passante_2019}.
-Conversely, students tended to answer correctly for $´|\psi|^{2}$ in both cases, and they either provided correct reasoning or no reasoning at all.
-Unlike for the previous question, most students provided correct answers and reasoning for the imaginary part of the wavefunction in Q1.2 This could be due to the fact that they were given the mathematical representation of the wavefunction in the exercise.
-An example of this is where Student 1 states \begin{quote} \emph{So, as t increases, the exponential factor gets smaller.
+The next question in the exercise involved time evolution.
+Unlike in the previous question, most students provided correct answers and reasoning for the imaginary part of the wavefunction in Q2, but we note that they were given the mathematical representation of the wavefunction in the exercise.
+An example of such a response is where Student 1 states \begin{quote} \emph{So, as t increases, the exponential factor gets smaller.
 That's imaginary.
 Okay.
 I've only got the time and the exponential factor.
-We're introducing an imaginary part, so the imaginary part won't be zero anymore, I guess, at least.}
+We're introducing an imaginary part, so the imaginary part won't be zero anymore, I guess, at least.} \end{quote}